louay321/portfolio/README.md

 # My portfolio

-## includes projects with live testing and cv
+Includes projects with live testing and cv

 ## Getting Started with Create React App